-- (68) a. -Who(m) did Sue kiss? -[Sue]T [kissed [John]F]C - What did Bill's sisters do? -[Bill's [youngest]F sister]T [kissed John]C.
+- (68) a) Who(m) did Sue kiss?

+- [Sue]T [kissed [John]F]C

+- b) What did Bill's sisters do?

+- [Bill's [youngest]F sister]T [kissed John]C.

-In (68.a), kissed John arguably is the comment, and it contains a focus, John.
-And in (68.b), Bill's youngest sister arguably is the topic, and it contains a focus, youngest.
+In (68a), kissed John arguably is the comment, and it contains a focus, John.
+And in (68b), Bill's youngest sister arguably is the topic, and it contains a focus, youngest.
 We also might analyze kissed John as a focus of the comment in this case; alternatively, we might skip assignment of focus, given a rule that whenever the comment does not contain any focus feature, it should be considered as focus itself.

-This suggests the following framework for topic-comment structures: Topic-comment structures are labelled pairs $<{T\alpha,\beta}$, where α is the comment and β is the topic.
+This suggests the following framework for topic-comment structures: Topic-comment structures are labelled pairs $<T \alpha, \beta >$, where α is the comment and β is the topic.
 Both α and β may be simple, or they may contain focus-background structures.
-Illocutionary operators, like assertion, may take topic-comment-structures as their argument.
-We have the following rule for assertions applying to simple topic-comment structures:
+Illocutionary operators, like assertion, may take topic-comment structures as their argument.
+We have the following rule for assertions applying to simple topic-comment structures, where I use [Φ] for the set of possible words where a formula Φ is true.